 What Does Cochlear Implant Surgery Entail?

-What Are the Risks of a Cochlear Implant?
+What Are the Benefits and Outcomes of a Cochlear Implant?